hieutranm2/cloudbuild-notifier-cli/README.md

 Set up the notifier

 Options:
-  -p, --projectId <project_id>    The id of your GCP project -wu, --slack-webhook-url <url>  The Slack Incoming Webhook url to post messages -gu, --github-user-name <name>  The name of the user to use for git -n, --name <name>               The name of notifier (default: "cloud-build-notifier") -r, --region <region>           The region to deploy the notifier to (default: "us-east1") --service-account-key <path>    The path to your GCP service account key file -img, --notifier-image <image>  The Docker image to use for the notifier (default: "us-east1-docker.pkg.dev/gcb-release/cloud-build-notifiers/slack:latest")
+  -p, --projectId <project_id>     The id of your GCP project -wu, --slack-webhook-url <url>   The Slack Incoming Webhook url to post messages -ga, --github-account <account>  The Github Account of your repository -n, --name <name>                The name of notifier (default: "cloud-build-notifier") -r, --region <region>            The region to deploy the notifier to (default: "us-east1") --service-account-key <path>     The path to your GCP service account key file -img, --notifier-image <image>   The Docker image to use for the notifier (default: "us-east1-docker.pkg.dev/gcb-release/cloud-build-notifiers/slack:latest")
   --non-interactive                Run in non-interactive mode -h, --help                       display help for command
 ```

 2. **Cleanup command**